Shoreham Circular (Figure-of-8) walk

 A few other variations are mentioned in the directions.
 In addition you could devise your own route through Lullingstone Park using any of its waymarked trails from the Visitor Centre.
 You could also cut the Main Walk short by diverting to Otford station on the southern loop.

-There is a half-hourly stopping service from Blackfriars to Shoreham, taking 52 minutes.
-You can also take a fast train from Victoria to Bromley South and change there for the Shoreham train.
+Shoreham is on the Blackfriars to Sevenoaks line, with a half-hourly stopping service taking 59 minutes.
+You can also take a fast train from Victoria to Bromley South and change there for the Sevenoaks train.
 Unless you intend to finish at Otford (which is one stop further out, with additional fast services to Victoria), buy a return to Shoreham (Kent), not Shoreham-by-Sea.

-There is a limited bus service (Mon–Sat) through Shoreham and Otford on Go-Coach 421, but it will usually be quicker to head for the nearest station if you want to abandon the walk.
+There is a very limited bus service through Shoreham and Otford (Go-Coach 2, Mon–Sat), but it will usually be quicker to head for the nearest station if you want to abandon the walk.

-If driving, there is a small free car park “for rail users” at Shoreham station.
-There is also a free car park in the village, but this is 800m from the station and you should be able to park in a lay-by on the A225 (or in Station Road) at weekends.
+If driving, there is a small car park “free for rail users” at Shoreham station.
+There is also a free car park in the village, but this is 800m from the station and there should be space in Station Road (or a lay-by on the A225) at weekends.

 Take the train nearest to 09:45 from Blackfriars (or Victoria) to Shoreham (Kent).
 If you want to do one of the Short Walks with just an afternoon tea stop, take the train nearest to 12:15.

-At the end of the walk there are the same four pubs, plus a tearoom at the Shoreham Aircraft Museum (01959-524416; open to 5pm on summer weekends).
+At the end of the walk in Shoreham there are the same three pubs, plus a couple of tearooms on its High Street: one at the Shoreham Aircraft Museum (01959-524416; open to 4.30pm on summer weekends); and the Honey Pot Café & Tea Rooms (07546-696623; open to 4.30pm Wed–Thu, 5pm Fri–Sun).
 Tea might also be available at the church on summer Sundays.